rbanerjee3/Scraping-details-of-doctors-from-a-doctor-rating-website/README.md

-# Web-Scraping details of Doctors available on doctor rating website
+# Web-Scraping details of Doctors available on a doctor rating website

 **Website to scrape:** https://www.ratemds.com/